ThomasMertes/seed7/src/read_me.txt

     LDFLAGS = -L/usr/X11R6/lib

- --- When using icc an error like
+ --- If you use icc an error like

    .../compiler/include/math.h(1216):
    error: identifier "_LIB_VERSION_TYPE" is undefined